Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Minorization Can Become a Liability as Dimension Increases

 It should be mentioned that, if one is able to establish a sharp minorization inequality for a multi-step Mtf $K^j$ rather than $K$ itself, where~$j$ is a sufficiently large integer, then it's possible to avoid the problems described above.
 In fact, in \pcite{rosenthal1995minorization} original paper, the result in Proposition~\ref{pro:rosen} is also stated in terms of multi-step minorization.
 To be specific, suppose that one can establish $(A2)$ for $K^j, \, j \geq 2,$ instead of~$K$, and that $(A1)$ holds for~$K$.
 Then \pcite{rosenthal1995minorization} Theorem~5 yields a multi-step version of $\hat{\rho}_{ \mbox{Ros}}$ whose first term is $\gamma^{a/j}$.
 For a given small set~$C$, the best (smallest) possible~$\gamma$ in a multi-step minorization typically decreases as the number steps,~$j$, increases.
 If~$\gamma$ decreases at a fast enough rate so that $\gamma^{1/j}$ is also decreasing, one can gain from utilizing multi-step minorization.
 Because of the $j$th root, in order for multi-step minorization to work well, one needs to find a~$\gamma$ that's close to~$0$ if~$j$ is large.
 Naturally, this is feasible only if one has sufficient knowledge on the precise form of~$K^j$.
 In the autoregressive chain example, one can derive closed forms for $K^j, \, j \geq 2$.
 This makes it possible to construct sharp convergence bounds based on multi-step minorization.
 See Section~\ref{app:multi} in the Appendix for a detailed derivation.
 However, in more practical examples where $K^j, \, j \geq 2,$ lacks a closed form, it becomes very difficult to establish sharp minorization inequalities for multi-step Mtfs.
 Thus, although many of the standard d\&m-based bounds can be constructed from multi-step minorization conditions, it is rare that one can directly derive benefit from doing so when studying Monte Carlo Markov chains whose Mtfs are usually quite complex.
 For such chains, one would need to employ more sophisticated techniques to extract the information that a multi-step Mtf contains.
 One of these techniques is one-shot coupling introduced in \cite{roberts2002one}, which leads to a result that allows one to construct TV bounds based on bounds in Wasserstein distances \citep{madras2010quantitative}.
 As we shall see, this type of technique is an important underlying element of our analysis as well.

-In what follows, we describe a class of bounds based on Wasserstein distance and random mappings.
+In what follows, we describe a class of bounds based on Wasserstein distances and random mappings.
 This type of bound circumvents the minorization problem in traditional d\&m, and appears to be substantially more robust to increasing dimensions than $\hat{\rho}_{ \mbox{Ros}}$.
-In Section~\ref{sec:ac}, the bounds are employed to show that the rate of convergence of A\&C's Markov chain is bounded below~1 in three different asymptotic regimes where~$n$ and~$p$ both diverge.
-Moreover, in Section~\ref{sec:randomeffects}, we derive similar results for a Gibbs chain for a Bayesian random effects model.
+In Section~\ref{SEC:AC}, the bounds are employed to show that the rate of convergence of \pcite{albert1993bayesian} Markov chain is bounded below~1 in three different asymptotic regimes where~$n$ and~$p$ both diverge.
+Moreover, in Section~\ref{SEC:RANDOMEFFECTS}, we derive similar results for a Gibbs chain for a Bayesian random effects model.